Non-Archimedean techniques and dynamical degenerations: Rational maps on the projective line

 hence $-\log|\res|$ is lsc.

-Conversely, choose any sequence $f'_n$ such that $f'_n\to f$ and $[f'_n]=\mf_n$.
+To prove $-\log|\res|$ is usc, choose any sequence $f'_n$ such that $f'_n\to f$ and $[f'_n]=\mf_n$.
 To see that such a sequence exists, consider the $\SL_2(\C)$-invariant set $A:= \bigcup_n \pi^{-1}(\mf_n)$.
 If $A$ is not closed, it admits a cluster point $g$ which necessarily lies in the orbit of $f$, and the existence of $f'_n$ follows.
 If $A$ is closed, then $\pi(A)$ is also closed in the euclidean topology by Kempf-Ness theorem (see, e.g.,~\cite[Theorem~1.6 (3) Chapter 3]{Ma17}), which contradicts the fact that $A=\pi^{-1}(\pi(A))$.
 Now we have

 proving $-\log|\res|$ is also usc. \end{proof}